NephriteLabs/NephriteLabs/README.md

 There's a lot to learn and I love it.
 Things don't seem to be too complicated, but there are certainly challenges.
 I do my best to put in as much effort and time as I can.

-Thank you for your time, feel free to explore my portfolio of data projects [here](https://github.com/NephriteLabs/Portfolio).